 While there is great disruption in this era of change, for those who move quickly, there is also great opportunity.

-Deborah Farone is the author of “Best Practices in Law Firm Business Development and Marketing” (PLI 2019), a book based on more than 60 interviews with leading law firm leaders and marketers, general counsel, and innovators in the profession.
+About the Author Deborah Farone is the author of “Best Practices in Law Firm Business Development and Marketing” (PLI 2019), a book based on more than 60 interviews with leading law firm leaders and marketers, general counsel, and innovators in the profession.
 The book has been called a unique resource for law firm leaders, practicing attorneys, legal marketers, consultants, and educators who want to uncover the very best marketing practices in the legal profession.
 Deborah has served as chief marketing officer at two of the world's most successful law firms, Cravath, Swaine & Moore LLP and Debevoise & Plimpton LLP.
 At both firms, she built and led their marketing communications and business development departments.

 Heidi K. Gardner PhD, Distinguished Fellow, Harvard Law School’s Center on the Legal Profession has said, “Deborah Farone is the leading expert in law firm marketing.
 Not only has she studied this complex topic from at the peak of the legal profession, her research into what works and what doesn’t is priceless for anyone interested in growing their business.”
 Deborah has also held positions as a marketing specialist at two global advisory firms, Willis Towers Watson and Ketchum.
 In 2017, she launched her own consulting practice, Farone Advisors LLC, where she advises law and other professional service firms on business strategy and targeted marketing and is a speaker at professional forums and retreats.
 Deborah is a past President of the Legal Marketing Association’s New York Chapter and was recently honored with LMA New York’s Legacy Award, in recognition of making “a distinguishable mark on the chapter and the profession.”